fastly/remix-compute-js/README.md

 Deploy and serve your [Remix](https://remix.run/) website from Fastly's blazing-fast [Compute@Edge](https://developer.fastly.com/learning/compute/).

+> NOTE: This cannot currently be used as is, as it relies on a `serverBuildTarget` value that is not supported by Remix at this time.
+> A pull request has been submitted to Remix to support this value, and it will be usable once https://github.com/remix-run/remix/pull/4860 lands.

 ## Remix

 Remix is a popular JavaScript-based full stack web framework that is designed to allow the developer to focus on the